Traubert/FiNer-rules/finer-readme.md

 ## Input

 FiNER accepts **plaintext** input written in **Standard Finnish**.
 More precisely, the input should be
 - plaintext, (e.g. `.txt`, `.tsv`, `.csv`).
-XML (`.html`, `.xml`) is also allowed if the element tags only occupy a single line, e.g. using HTML-style tags to structure the text is perfectly acceptable.
+XML (`.html`, `.xml`) is also allowed if the element tags only span a single line, e.g. using HTML-style tags to structure the text is perfectly acceptable.
-- preferably untokenized – the rules are designed for token-per-line input where
+- preferably untokenized – the pipeline handles both tokenization and morphological analysis.
+The rules are designed for morphologically analyzed token-per-line input where
   - sentences are separated by empty lines
   - abbreviations ending in full stops are single tokens (_esim._, _mm._, _j.n.e._)
   - numbers that use spaces as digit group separators are single tokens (_50 000_)